NathanielWroblewski/blog/_posts/2014-04-02-creating-pipelines-with-state-machine.md

 end
 ```

-This scheduled task simply runs every day or so, pulls users that haven't reached
+This scheduled task simply runs every other day, pulls users that haven't reached
 the highest priority email list (users that could be rebucketed into another list), checks which action the user should receive base on our criteria, and simply calls the state machine transition on the user, letting state machine handle all the rest.

 The more I work with the state machine pattern, the more I enjoy it.
 I find that
 it can greatly simplify my backend rails code and that it is excellent for creating pipelines.
 The next time you need to create some sort of pipeline, give state machine a shot, and let me know what you think of it.

+Cheers